mosra/magnum-bindings/doc/python/corrade.containers.rst

     both from and to Python objects supporting the Buffer Protocol, with one dimension and stride of :py:`1`.
-See :ref:`StridedArrayView1D` and others for more generic views. :ref:`ArrayView` is immutable, see :ref:`MutableArrayView` for the mutable alterantive.
+See :ref:`StridedArrayView1D` and others for more generic views. :ref:`ArrayView` is immutable, see :ref:`MutableArrayView` for the mutable alternative.
 All slicing operations are supported, specifying a non-trivial stride will return :ref:`StridedArrayView1D` instead of :ref:`ArrayView`.
 Example usage: